Jabulani-N/atlas-machine_learning/supervised_learning/error_analysis/README.md

 we can use this by only looking at one "row" of `labels` at a time, to use argmax to find which index of that row has the 1.
 That's the 0th dimension in our confusion array.
 The 1st dimension is the same thing bbut with `logits`.

-# Task 1, 3 Sensitivity, Specificity
+# Task 1, 3 Sensitivity (aka recall), Specificity

-[Sensitivity](https://en.wikipedia.org/wiki/Sensitivity_and_specificity): ability to predict `true positives` (as opposed to false positive.)
+[Sensitivity](https://en.wikipedia.org/wiki/Sensitivity_and_specificity) (aka recall): ability to predict `true positives` (as opposed to false positive.)
 If the correct answer is "A," Sensitivity is the chances the model will predict "A."

 Specificity is to negatives what Sensitivity is to positives